Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Introduction

-For a free particle of mass $m$, the phase velocity of a plane wave solution (momentum eigenstate) of the the Schr\"odinger equation is $v_{g}/2$, where $v_{g}$ is the group or particle velocity.
-In the non-relativistic limit of the Klein-Gordon equation the phase velocity is, in this case, $c^{2}/v_{g}$ where $c$ is the speed of light.
-Yet, their probability density functions, PDFs, are expected to not differ in the non-relativistic domain.
-It is often remarked that the phase velocity in quantum mechanics is not a physically meaningful quantity since it can exceed the speed of light and carries no information.
+The phase velocity of a free particle plane wave solution (momentum eigenstate) of the Schr\"odinger equation is $\omega/k=KE/p=v_{g}/2$ where $KE=p^{2}/2m, p$, and $v_{g}$ are the kinetic energy, momentum, and group or particle velocity.
+In the non-relativistic limit the phase velocity for eigenstates of momentum in the Klein-Gordon equation is, in this case, $\omega/k=(mc^{2}+KE)/p \approx c^{2}/v_{g}$ where $c$ is the speed of light.

+This difference in phase velocities arises from the rest energy term present in the Klein-Gordon eqn. but not in the Schr\"odinger eqn.
+Using the ansatz $\Phi=\exp[-imc^{2}t/\hbar] \Psi$ in the Klein-Gordon eqn. and the assumption that the free particle kinetic energy is much less than the rest energy results in $\Psi$ satisfying the Schr\"odinger eqn. \cite{drell} The frequency of the free particle wavefunction in the Klein-Gordon eqn. is then $(mc^{2}+m v_{g}^{2}/2 )/\hbar$.

+Solutions to the Dirac eqn. also satisfy the Klein-Gordon eqn. for each of its four components.
+Interferometry is governed by these eqns. and has been observed, in the non-relativistic regime, for electrons, neutrons, atoms, and molecules.\cite{cronin}

+All of the Fourier components of a Gaussian wave group then contain the global phase factor, $\exp[-i mc^{2}t/\hbar$].
+Since the probability density function (PDF) is defined as $|\Psi|^{2}$, this factor vanishes, yielding the Schr\"odinger result.
+Although both have the same structure, wave crests move through the wave group at vastly different speeds in these two cases.

+At the output port of the interferometer described below the Schr\"odinger and Klein-Gordon PDFs are equivalent in structure.
+However, their differing phase velocities lead to dissimilar attenuation when interacting with a moving beam splitter.

+It is often remarked that the phase velocity of an eigenstate of momentum in quantum mechanics is not a physically meaningful quantity since it can exceed the speed of light and carries no information.
 However, the phase difference between two paths is measurable, generating interference that is evident in the PDF at the output port of an interferometer.
+If the size of the wave group traversing different paths is larger than this path difference then the interference is determined by the central momentum of the wave group, essentially matching the response of an eigenstate with that momentum.
+The following analysis begins with this case and later extends to wave groups.

-The significance of the phase velocity in interferometry is often concealed by using a snapshot method for determining the difference in phase between two paths; time is fixed while the number of wave crests is compared along the two paths.
+The significance of the phase velocity in interferometry is often concealed by using a snapshot method for determining the difference in phase; time is fixed while the number of wave crests is compared along the two paths.
 The retarded phase method, however, emphasizes the importance of the phase velocity in such calculations.\cite{kowalski2010}